 Target Audience Confusion

-Elements like the toast mascot, SpongeBob-like eyes, and basketball shoes primarily appeal to an American audience, but katsu sando is a Japanese American fusion dish which can confuse pedestrians about what type of food Katsu Sando offers.
+Elements like the toast mascot, SpongeBob-like eyes, and basketball shoes primarily appeal to an American audience, but katsu sando is a Japanese American fusion dish which can confuse guests about what type of food Katsu Sando offers.

 Straying from Original Brand Goal